 Making good decisions is no small feat, especially for little ones who tend to fall more on the impulsive side (every kid).
-It’s up to us parents to guide them in the right direction.
-To help you out, we’ve gathered practical tips for letting go at the right time, and small ways you can help your kids assert their independence in order to become confident people ready to tackle the world.
+It’s up to us parents to guide our kids in the decision making process.
+To help you out, we’ve gathered practical tips for letting go at the right time, and small ways you can help them become confident, independent kids.
 Read on to see them all.

 photo: laterjay via Pixaby